Home > Business > Training > Digital learning: what prospects for training practices?

 Source: 2021 digital learning figures (ISTF)

-Without tutoring, one in two systems will not engage more than 10 % participants.
-This means that for half of the training courses launched, nine out of ten learners will not complete their course.
-With tutoring, on the other hand, more than six out of ten training courses will take more than 60 % participants to the end of their course.
+Without tutoring, one out of every two schemes will involve no more than 10 % of participants.
+This means that for half of the courses launched, nine out of ten learners will not complete their course.
+With tutoring, on the other hand, more than six out of ten courses will take more than 60 % of participants to the end of their course.

-The possibility for the learner to interact with the trainer throughout the multimodal course is undoubtedly what will most differentiate the quality of distance learning in the coming years.
+The possibility for learners to interact with the trainer throughout the multimodal course is undoubtedly what will most differentiate the quality of distance learning in the coming years.

-Ultimately, the prospects for digital learning are as great as the training needs are numerous.
-They are found in all sectors of activity and in all hierarchical strata.
-On condition that we understand that the quality of digital learning depends above all on the women and men who design and lead the training courses.
-The role of the trainer is even more central remotely than in person.
-Those who make this bet will be the winners of digital learning.
+Finally, the prospects for digital learning are as great as the training needs are numerous.
+They can be found in every sector of activity and at every level of the hierarchy.
+As long as we realise that the quality of digital learning depends first and foremost on the men and women who design and run the training courses.
+The role of the trainer is even more central in distance learning than in face-to-face training.
+Those who take up this challenge will be the winners of digital learning.

 Our expert